- Best-in-class Retina display

 On paper, Apple claims 10 hours of web browsing and music streaming time with both versions of the MacBook Pro.
 I didn’t quite hit that figure after a day’s solid writing while listening to the odd album or YouTube video, with the screen set to 150 nits of brightness.
 In my experience, it was closer to six hours.
 That’s about standard for most Ultrabooks, although depending on the tasks for which you’re using the machine, your mileage may vary.

-Playing a looped, 2hrs 30mins 4K video sample in QuickTime saw the battery go down to 8% after seven hours of playback.
+Playing a looped, 2 minutes and 30 seconds 4K video sample in QuickTime saw the battery go down to 8% after seven hours of playback.
 It hit the 5% danger zone after 7hrs 20mins – it valiantly gave up the ghost after 7hrs 33mins.

 Rendering and exporting that same clip in Final Cut Pro X took about 5 minutes and dented a full battery by 2%.
 A similar 10-minute 4K clip took 12 minutes to render and consumed 4% of power.
 If you’re sweating it on a conference room floor, rush-exporting content for your YouTube channel, that battery is going to feel the burn.